Why is finding true love so difficult?

 Love is an essential quality of God, and He shows us in the Bible how real, true love works.
 Redefining love or trying to find it outside of God’s design is asking for frustration and disillusionment.
 Surrendering our desires to God, submitting to His will, and finding our fulfillment in Him are the keys to finding true love.
 “Take delight in the Lord, and he will give you the desires of your heart” (Psalm 37:4).

-Recommended Resources: Get Lost: Your Guide to Finding True Love by Dannah Gresh and Logos Bible Software.
+Recommended Resource: Get Lost: Your Guide to Finding True Love by Dannah Gresh

 How young is too young to be in a romantic relationship?